SenteraLLC/geoml/README.md

 ### Prediction
 `Predict` inherits from an instance of `Training`, and consists of variables and functions to make predictions on new data with the previously trained models. `Predict` accesses the appropriate data from the connected database to make predictions (e.g., as_planted, weather, sentinel reflectance images, etc.), and a prediction is made for each observation via the features in the feature set.

-## License
-TRADE SECRET: CONFIDENTIAL AND PROPRIETARY INFORMATION.
-Insight Sensing Corporation.
-All rights reserved.
-© Insight Sensing Corporation, 2020

-This software contains confidential and proprietary information of Insight Sensing Corporation and is protected by copyright, trade secret, and other State and Federal laws.
-Its receipt or possession does not convey any rights to reproduce, disclose its contents, or to manufacture, use or sell anything it may describe.
-Reproduction, disclosure, or use without specific written authorization of Insight Sensing Corporation is strictly forbidden.